MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-activity-processing.md

 Each new activity gets a new thread to execute on.
 When the thread to process the activity is created, the list of handlers for that activity is copied to that new thread.
 No handlers added after that point will be executed for that specific activity event.

-The adapter manages the handlers registered on a context object very similarly to how it manages the middleware pipeline.
+The adapter manages the handlers registered on a context object very similarly to how it manages the [middleware pipeline](bot-builder-concept-middleware.md#the-bot-middleware-pipeline).

-For each response event, the adapter calls handlers in the order in which they were added.
-The adapter passes in the context object for the turn and a _next_ delegate and the handler calls the delegate to pass control to the next registered event handler.
+Namely, handlers get called in the order they're added, and calling the _next_ delegate passes control to the next registered event handler.
 If a handler doesn’t call the next delegate, the adapter does not call any of the subsequent event handlers; the event [short circuits](bot-builder-concept-middleware.md#short-circuiting), and the adapter does not send the response to the channel.

 ## Next steps